Sdn Bhd vs LLP in Malaysia: Deciding the Right Type of Business in Malaysia for You

 Credibility and Growth Opportunities

 The credibility and growth opportunities associated with a legal entity can significantly impact the success of a business.
-Sdn Bhds are often perceived as more credible and professional entities by customers and partners.
+Customers and partners often perceive Sdn Bhds as more credible and professional entities.
 Dealing with a Sdn Bhd may inspire more confidence, and it may also be easier to obtain bank loans when needed.
 Additionally, Sdn Bhd has the option to convert into a public company, which allows them to raise funds from the public through an initial public offering (IPO) or listing on Bursa Malaysia Securities Berhad.
 This flexibility in raising funds can be a significant advantage for businesses that require external investment for expansion.

 On the other hand, LLPs may be a suitable choice for professional service firms that are not allowed to operate as Sdn Bhds.
 LLPs provide partial protection against liabilities and can be an appealing option for professionals who require limited liability status.
 However, it’s important to note that LLPs may face challenges in securing loans or attracting investors due to the perception of being a “small business” with less stringent audit and compliance requirements.